holtrop/propane/doc/user_guide.md

   * Detect integer overflow when lexing an integer literal constant.
   * Detect and report an error as soon as possible during parsing before continuing to parse any more of the input.
-  * Determine whether parsing should stop and instead be performed using a different parser version.
+  * Determine whether parsing should stop and instead be retried using a different parser version.

 To terminate parsing from a lexer or parser user code block, use the `$terminate(code)` function, passing an integer expression argument.